-However, some business owners get in their own way when it comes attracting those high paying clients.
+However, some business owners get in their own way when it comes to attracting those high paying clients.
 Even entrepreneurs with years of experience find themselves pitching prices that are much lower than they deserve or targeting the wrong leads.

 When you attract high paying clients, you’re able to spend more of your time helping them, growing your business, and enjoying your personal life.
 Instead of working 80+ hour weeks trying to juggle as many clients as possible, you can focus your time and energy on just a handful of high paying clients.